 Canned Peach Crumble

 - 50 g oats

-Bake for 45 minutes or until the top is golden brown, and the fruit and bubbly hot.
+- Bake for 35-40 minutes or until the top is golden brown and bubbling hot.

 - If you'd like to see the ingredients listed in cups and ounces, please check the US Customary Link.